Rhode Island's congressional delegations

+Map of Rhode Island's two congressional districts for the United States House of Representatives since 2022.

 These are tables of congressional delegations from Rhode Island to the United States Senate and United States House of Representatives.

 The current dean of the Rhode Island delegation is Senator Jack Reed, having served in the Senate since 1997 and in Congress since 1991.